Tender Port

 Belvedere Lookout

-The single most breathtaking viewpoint in French Polynesia — panoramic vistas of Cook's Bay, Ōpūnohu Bay, and Mount Rotui framed by volcanic ridges.
+The single most breathtaking viewpoint in French Polynesia — panoramic vistas of Cook's Bay, Opunohu Bay, and Mount Rotui framed by volcanic ridges.
 Go before 10am for best light and fewer crowds.
 Short trails lead to three ancient marae (sacred temple sites) nearby — moss-covered stone platforms where Polynesian chiefs once gathered.
 Included in most 4x4 island tours (~$50 for 3 hours).
 Accessible by taxi, scooter, or rental car.
+This is a ship excursion staple and offers a guaranteed return to the tender dock.
 Half-day minimum with surrounding sites.

 Lagoon Tours — Stingrays & Reef Sharks

-Moorea's signature experience.
-Guided boat tours to shallow lagoon sandbars where wild stingrays and blacktip reef sharks gather.
+Moorea's signature experience and a must for any visitor.
+Guided boat tours take you to shallow lagoon sandbars where wild stingrays and blacktip reef sharks gather.
 Wade in crystal-clear waist-deep water surrounded by graceful rays — they brush your legs gently, utterly unafraid.
 Sharks circle nearby (harmless, curious).
 Includes snorkeling at coral gardens.
-Half-day tours ~$80-100.
-Book through ship or local operators.
+Half-day tours ~$80-$100.
+Book ahead through your ship or independent local operators — this experience fills up fast.
 Not scary — genuinely magical.
-Bring underwater camera.
+Bring an underwater camera.
+Moderate walking required; not ideal for those with severe mobility limitations.

 Lagoonarium de Moorea

 Protected lagoon sanctuary accessed by short boat ride.
-Snorkel among sea turtles, tropical fish, coral gardens in calm enclosed waters.
+Snorkel among sea turtles, tropical fish, and coral gardens in calm enclosed waters.
 Less adventurous than open-lagoon tours but excellent for families and tentative swimmers.
 Green sea turtles glide past at arm's length.
 Half-day tour includes equipment and guide.
-Popular with shore excursions.
-Lunch packages available featuring Tahitian buffet on private motu (islet).
+Popular with ship excursion packages.
+Lunch packages available featuring Tahitian buffet on a private motu (islet).
+Cost approximately $70-$90 per person.

 Tiki Village Cultural Center

-Authentic Tahitian cultural experience — traditional thatched huts (fare), woodcarving demonstrations, black pearl farm tour, and evening dance performances featuring fire dancing and drumming.
+Authentic Tahitian cultural experience featuring thatched huts (fare), woodcarving demonstrations, black pearl farm tour, and evening performances featuring fire routines and drumming.
 Lunch packages include poisson cru, chicken fafa, fresh tropical fruit.
-Not touristy-tacky — genuinely educational.
-Evening shows (~6pm) showcase Polynesian storytelling through dance.
-Tour + meal + show packages available.
+Genuinely educational — not touristy.
+Evening shows (~6pm) showcase Polynesian storytelling through movement.
+Tour plus meal plus show packages available at approximately $85-$120.
 Half-day or evening visit.
-Reservations recommended.
+Book ahead — seats are limited during peak cruise season.

 Tiki Parc Adventure

-Rope bridges, zip-lines, and obstacle courses suspended through tropical forest.
+Rope bridges, zip-lines, and obstacle courses suspended through tropical forest canopy.
 Multiple difficulty levels suitable for ages 6 to adult.
 Guides provide safety equipment and instruction.
-More adventure than culture — think Swiss Family Robinson meets Polynesian jungle.
+More adventure than culture — think Swiss Family Robinson meets tropical jungle.
 Great for active families.
 2-3 hours.
-Located near Ōpūnohu Bay.
-Book ahead.
+Located near Opunohu Bay.
 Wear closed-toe shoes.
-Surprisingly challenging and rewarding.
+Entry fee approximately $35-$45 per person.
+High-energy activity not suitable for those with walking difficulty.

-Small open-air market adjacent to tender dock — convenient for last-minute shopping.
+Small open-air area adjacent to tender dock — convenient for browsing.
 Black pearl boutiques (Moorea's signature souvenir), pareos (colorful sarongs), Tahitian vanilla beans, monoi oil (coconut-based beauty oil), local art.
 Prices negotiable at some stalls.
 Quality varies — inspect pearls carefully.
 Coffee shops serve fresh pineapple and coconut.
-Easy browsing while waiting for tender.
-30 minutes to 1 hour.
+Easy browsing while waiting for the tender.
+Allow 30 minutes to 1 hour.
+Independent exploration at your own pace.

 - Arrive at Belvedere Lookout before 10am — tour buses descend mid-morning and crowds dilute the magic.
 Sunrise visits reward early risers.